invenia/blog/_posts/JuliaLangFeatures.md

 0xfa2c022285c148ed
 ```

-In closures, boxing applies only to rebinding, though the [closure bug](https://github.com/JuliaLang/julia/issues/15276)
-does mean Julia will sometimes over-eagerly box variables because it thinks they might be rebound.
+In closures, boxing applies only to rebinding, though the [closure bug](https://github.com/JuliaLang/julia/issues/15276) means Julia will sometimes over-eagerly box variables because it considers that they might be rebound.
-It has no change on what the code does, but it does impact performance.
+This has no bearing on what the code does, but it does impact performance.

-While this kind of code itself should never be used, since Julia has a perfectly
+While this kind of code itself should never be used since Julia has a perfectly
 functional system for dispatch and seems to get along fine without Classic OO-style encapsulation,
 knowing how closures work opens other opportunities to see how they can be used.
 In our [ChainRules.jl](https://github.com/JuliaDiff/ChainRules.jl/) project,